fieldtrip/website/development/integration.md

 ## Ftp

-We use the DCCN [ftp server](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/) to distribute the software releases and tutorial data.
+We use the DCCN [FTP server](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/) to distribute the software releases and tutorial data.

 ## Central storage